✶ Memories ✶

 6 friends and me, assorted bakes goods, me and Jono

-Jess, Hannah, Connie, Anna, Iz, Abbe, Me (Toby) / the bake off goodies / Me with my DSI and Jono with his 2DS
+The first of us to arrive, in the kitchen / the bake off goodies / Me with my DSI and my friend with his 2DS.

 The first full day we went for a hike.
 Those up early enough had breakfast and second breakfast (an almost full english) before leaving at 13~ and doing a 10.5km walk!
 Henry took many "money shots" of us all and it was nice to take our time on our first full group activity.